 But let’s be honest.
 For many, the prospect of weaning off social media is akin to going cold turkey from addiction.
 Given that social media has a legitimate business purpose, the best we can do is minimize its risk.

 Here are some of the most common misuses when business social media meets someone hoping to widen their network and improve their professional prospects.

 - Don’t use business social media like you would a personal site.
-No one, including your employer, wants to log in and see your heated, personal reactions.
-As marketer Robert Glazer notes, “I have had people criticize me personally, and to make very unfounded assumptions about me based on my posts.
-This type of thoughtless commenting often doesn’t reflect well on the person who is making it, especially since their profile is associated with their company and the fact that LinkedIn is a global platform with people who have very different cultural norms.”
+No one, including your employer, wants to log in and see your heated, emotional reactions.
+As marketer Robert Glazer notes, “I have had people criticize me personally and make very unfounded assumptions about me based on my posts.
+This type of thoughtless commenting often doesn’t reflect well on the person making it, especially since their profile is associated with their company and LinkedIn is a global platform with people with very different cultural norms.”

 - Don’t use social media as a sales pitch.
-Okay, there is a competition about who can build the largest networks.
+Okay, there is a competition about who can build the most extensive networks.
 I’ve come across people who have collected more than 5,000 individuals.
-Really, 5,000?
-Business networking should not be like (pre-COVID) trick-and-treating when the costumed imp with the most candy wins—the prize being a massive stomach-ache.
-Yes, we often receive messages or requests to connect from people we don’t know, which are usually nothing more than a blatant attempt to sell something unrelated to our job or organization.
+5,000?
+Business networking should not be like (pre-COVID) trick-and-treating when the costumed imp with the most candy wins—the prize being a massive stomachache.
+Yes, we often receive messages or requests to connect from people we don’t know, usually anything more than a blatant attempt to sell something unrelated to our job or organization.

 - Don’t contact executives, even those who may be in your network, with requests to pay special attention to your marketing, promotions, products, services, or job application.
 At the least, you’re wasting their time and probably frustrating them—not an ideal way to advance your career.